awsdocs/amazon-cloudsearch-developer-guide/doc_source/glos-chap.md

 A language for writing documents \(that is, [*policies*](#policy)\) that specify who can access a particular AWS [resource](#resource) and under what conditions\.

 **account**<a name="account"></a>
-A formal relationship with AWS that is associated with \(1\) the owner email address and password, \(2\) the control of [resource](#resource)s created under its umbrella, and \(3\) payment for the AWS activity related to those resources\.
-The AWS account has permission to do anything and everything with all the AWS account resources\.
+A formal relationship with AWS that is associated with all of the following:
++ The owner email address and password
++ The control of [resource](#resource)s created under its umbrella
++ Payment for the AWS activity related to those resources The AWS account has permission to do anything and everything with all the AWS account resources\.
 This is in contrast to a [user](#AWSUser), which is an entity contained within the account\.

 **account activity**<a name="accountactivity"></a>
-A web page showing your month\-to\-date AWS usage and costs\.
+A webpage showing your month\-to\-date AWS usage and costs\.
 The account activity page is located at [https://aws\.amazon\.com/account\-activity/](https://aws.amazon.com/account-activity/)\.

 **ACL**
 See [access control list \(ACL\)](#ACL).